- By providing a user-friendly, familiar environment

 - By streamlining change orders, RFIs and document management

 “In preparing for battle, I have always found that plans are useless but planning is indispensable.”
 Gen. Eisenhower’s famous maxim on the essential value of planning for success on the battlefield has clear parallels for success on the job site.
-Assurance that all the latest information is up to date and centrally located makes getting the right information in the right hands as quick as possible.
+Assurance that all the latest information is up to date and centrally located makes getting the right information in the right hands quickly, possible.
 Changes may be as unpredictable as much as they are inevitable, so mechanisms must be in place for accurate tracking and subsequent action.
 Like battle, having the most powerful weaponry in the hands of the best-trained forces goes a long way to securing victory.

 Project management software is one of those weapons.
 While it can be an incredible process enabler, there are hundreds of construction software packages and suppliers vying for your attention with competing claims on how good they are or how easy they are to work with.
 Rather than wait for a downturn or, worse yet, a crisis to force you into a rushing a decision, planning to be in the position to improve is key.